 - A breathing tube—until you can breathe on your own

-- Chest tubes—to drain accumulated fluids from the chest
+- Chest tubes—to drain excess fluids from the chest

 - A line into an artery in your arm or leg—to measure pressure

-- A tube through your nose and into the stomach—to keep the stomach drained of accumulated fluids and gas
+- A tube through your nose and into the stomach—to keep the stomach drained of excess fluids and gas

 - An IV to deliver fluids and medications